top of page

 On 5 June, thousands of WI members gathered at the

-and a lively debate, the 2024 resolution passed with the
+a lively debate, the 2024 resolution passed with the support

 There is a chronic shortage of NHS Dentists and people

-are suffering health issues as a result.
-The NFWI calls on
+suffering health issues as a result.
+The NFWI calls on the

 The Labour Party won the General Election in July 2024 with a manifesto pledging to tackle the